Paddleboarding in Lake Tahoe from Sand Harbor State Park

-Lake Tahoe is a top destination for paddleboarding due to its stunning scenery and crystal-clear water.
-One of my favorite locations to paddle board in Lake Tahoe is the east shore, a rugged section of Lake Tahoe with large granite boulders and beautiful turquoise coves.
+Lake Tahoe is a top destination for paddleboarding, thanks to its stunning scenery and crystal-clear waters.
+One of my favorite locations to paddleboard in Lake Tahoe is the east shore, a rugged section of Lake Tahoe with large granite boulders and beautiful turquoise coves.

 Both north and south of Sand Harbor State Park are very scenic.
 No matter which direction you choose, you really can't go wrong.
 If you head north of Sand Harbor, you will pass by Divers Cove, the East Shore Bike Path, and a few small scenic coves.